Angola lifts its State of Public Calamity (Estado de Calamidade)

 Presentation of vaccination proof is also required to leave the country.
 Do not forget to check the regulations of the transit country and the country you are traveling to.

 Please be advised that as from the 14 January 2022 it is compulsory to present a valid Covid-19 vaccination card or negative test (valid for two days) for access to public services, restaurants, schools (for students 18 years old or over), cinemas, gambling houses, sports facilities, beaches and music shows.

 - Compulsory and correct use of masks in public areas applies.

-These are some of the rules, please stay up to date by reading local news.
+This is a selection of the rules that apply.
+For more information, stay up to date by reading local news.

 Swedish citizens are advised to closely follow developments in the country and follow the local news.
 To find out about current events, including the status of the spread of Covid-19, please refer to local press such as www.novojornal.co.ao and the Ministry of Health of Angola https://www.minsa.gov.ao/